The Role of Self-Regard in Customer Service

 High self-regard doesn’t mean thinking you’re flawless; it means knowing you’re worthy, capable, and growing.
 It’s the quiet foundation that helps you serve others with calm, clarity, and compassion without losing yourself in the process.

 The role of self-regard in customer service is your superpower.
-It supports emotional resilience, builds trust, and helps you bring your best consistently and sustainably.
+It supports emotional resilience, builds trust, and helps you consistently and sustainably bring your best.